jwcarr/shepard/README.md

 Various other Python and R scripts are also included for replicating the analysis.
 All Python code in this repo was written for Python 3 and much of it requires [NumPy](http://www.numpy.org), [SciPy](https://scipy.org), and [matplotlib](https://matplotlib.org) to be installed.

+Note that the code and data make reference to two experiments, but the final paper only reports Experiment 2 (the iterated learning experiment).
+Details about Experiment 1 (a category learning experiment) can be found in my thesis.

 The top-level structure of the repo is:

 - `code/`: All Python code used for the model and analysis